January 09, 2020

 return false;

-This is mostly true, but we'll clarify how it actually works next.
 The main thing to take away is that if the leftHandSide expression evaluates to false, then a falsey value is returned.
-Let's take a deeper look.

 So far, we've only looked at && (AND), but there's also || (OR) and !
 (NOT).
-According to MDN on logical operators, each of these behaves like the following:

-• Logical NOT: !expr
+- Logical NOT:

 Take my word for it, but Ruby boolean expression behave pretty much identically.